 And then you can be coached to be a consistent winner.

 He, in the Korean movie, had to quit at this stage... because you need to be able to give your life to that... or it won't work.

-I have never met a violin player who played the violing as a sideline.
+- I have never met a violin virtuoso who played the violin as a sideline.

 For many people what prevents them from amounting to much is their insistence to do everything other people do.

 But you can be worth a damn and not amount to much.
 You can have a job, and have satisfaction.
 You can be healthy.
 You can have a family.